mautic/developer-documentation-new/docs/components/tracking_script.rst

 .. warning:: Only use native JavaScript or <a href="#mauticjs-api-functions">MauticJS API functions</a> since ``jQuery`` and other libraries aren't guaranteed to be available in third party websites.

-.. vale off

-Hooking into the Tracking Process and Returning Custom Responses
+Hooking into the tracking process and returning custom responses
 ****************************************************************

-.. vale on

-If you desire to do something during the request to track the Contact through ``/mtc/event`` or append to the payload returned to the tracking code which you can leverage by custom JavaScript injected through ``CoreEvents::BUILD_MAUTIC_JS``, subscribe to the ``PageEvents::ON_CONTACT_TRACKED`` event.
+If you need to do something during the request to track the Contact through ``/mtc/event``, or append to the payload returned to the tracking code which you can leverage by custom JavaScript injected through ``CoreEvents::BUILD_MAUTIC_JS``, subscribe to the ``PageEvents::ON_CONTACT_TRACKED`` event.
 The listener can inject a custom payload through the ``Mautic\PageBundle\Event\TrackingEvent::set`` method.
 This will expose the payload to the tracking code's ``mauticPageEventDelivered`` event in the ``detail.response.events`` object.
 See the PHP code example.

 .. vale off

-JS Form Processing Hooks
+JavaScript Form processing hooks
 ************************

 .. vale on